Last updated: March 20, 2023

 - A reliable report indicating that an employee is taking drugs

-- A proof which shows that an employee has altered his/her drug results
+- Proof that shows that an employee has altered his/her drug results

-- Erratic conduct in workplace or notable deterioration in work performance
+- Erratic conduct in the workplace or notable deterioration in work performance

-- Evidence which shows that the employee has used, being in possession of, sold, solicited, or transferred drugs while working or at work
+- Evidence that shows that the employee has used, has, sold, solicited, or transferred drugs while working or at work

-Although, drug test of applicants and employees are allowed by Wisconsin state laws, these tests must be in-line with the state rules against discrimination and proper handling of sample specimen to ensure accuracy of the result.
-Therefore, in subjecting applicants to drug and alcohol testing following conditions must be adhered to:
+Although drug testing job applicants and employees are allowed by Wisconsin state laws, these tests must be in line with the state rules against discrimination and proper handling of sample specimens to ensure the accuracy of the result.
+Therefore, in subjecting applicants to drug and alcohol testing, the following conditions must be adhered to:

-- The applicants should be submitted to drug test upon contingent offer of employment.
+- The applicants should be sent for drug testing upon a contingent offer of employment.

 - Drug or alcohol testing must be administered on all applicants for the same job; and